Rabder/cse15l-lab-reports/lab5.md

 >> I think the issue could be the way I'm checking whether the code failed any test.
 Instead of running ```grep "Failures " junit.txt > result.txt``` I should be running ```grep "Failures:" junit.txt > result.txt```, since that string would be in the line that would tell me how many tests failed.
 There is no "Failures " string in the text file, which is probably why it didn't report any errors.

+ ## Setup for reproducing this problem
+ 1. Clone this repository: https://github.com/Rabder/list-examples-grader.git.
+This is the grading script my lab partner and I wrote during lab.
+ 2. The file hierarchy should look like this: